-NOTE In many cases, if you choose the rollback method and the configuration has changed, you receive an error and must use the full restore method.
-If you used the workaround of creating symbolic links from the old LVM names to the new VxVM names described in "5.
-Planning for new VxVM logical volume names" on page 21, you must remove the symbolic links you created before beginning the rollback.
+Note In many cases, if you choose the rollback method and the configuration has changed, you receive an error and must use the full restore method.

+If you used the workaround of creating symbolic links from the old LVM names to the new VxVM names described in "step 5.
+Planning for new VxVM logical volume names," you must remove the symbolic links you created before beginning the rollback.

 This "snapshot" is kept on the root file system.
 The presence of this snapshot should not be taken as assurance that full off-line backups will not be needed.
 See "4.
-Backing up your LVM configuration and user data" on page 19 for specific information on backups.
+Backing up your LVM configuration and user data" for specific information on backups.

 To rollback to LVM from the VxVM conversion, run vxvmconvert and choose option 3.
-See "Examples" on page 30 for illustration.
+See "Example: VxVM to LVM rollback" on page 38 for illustration.

-CAUTION Do not use this option unless you are certain that you want to restore LVM volume groups.
+Caution Do not use this option unless you are certain that you want to restore LVM volume groups.
 Once this is run, the VxVM disks that were created as a result of the original conversion from LVM to VxVM no longer exists.
 This option is not a full complement to vxvmconvert.
 It simply writes the saved LVM metadata back on top of the disks.
 Those data can only be considered valid for the period of time when the logical volumes are off-line.
 If the VxVM configuration has been brought online, the metadata in the rollback snapshot should be considered obsolete.
-See "Full LVM Restoration" on page 28 for specific information.
+See "Full LVM Restoration" on page 24 for specific information.